Hey, Snickerdoodle!

 Home » Recipes » Lunch and Dinner

-This Crunchy Baked Cod with Parmesan Panko Crumbs is the perfect dinner to make for the whole family!
-The cod is dipped in buttermilk and then dredged in a mixture of parmesan cheese and panko breadcrumbs.
+This Simple Parmesan Panko Baked Cod is the perfect dinner to make for the whole family!
+The cod filets are dipped in buttermilk and then dredged in a mixture of parmesan cheese and panko breadcrumbs.
 It is then baked at high heat in the oven until it has a perfect crunchy crust!
 An easy recipe for a scrumptious meal on those busy weeknights!

 This flaky white fish with a golden brown parmesan and panko crust is a great way to get your family to enjoy fish.
 It is very mild and firm and not very fishy, which makes it easy for kids to enjoy!